k01yasik/laravel-mix-criticalcss/README.md

         ],
         //Now using https://github.com/addyosmani/critical v4.0.1
         options: {
-            //It's important to note here you shoul NOT set inline:true, this will break the whole system. width:411,
+            //It's important to note here you should NOT set inline:true, this will break the whole system. width:411,
             height:823,
             penthouse: {